How can I mask visitors IP addresses?

 6. Select the masking level.

-Note: When you use Consent Manager, IP masking will apply to visitors who give consent.
+Note: When you use Consent Manager, IP masking will apply to visitors who consent to analytics.
 Location and network data will be captured according to the setup in the IP masking section.

-Note: We’ll take this data from unmasked IP addresses before we mask them.
-You’ll always see masked IP addresses in reports.
+Note: We’ll take this data from unmasked IP addresses before masking them.
+You’ll never have access to the visitor’s full IP address.

-Note: You can also mask IP addresses for the whole account under Administration > Settings > Global site & app settings.
+Note: You can also mask IP addresses for the entire account by going to Administration > Account > Global site & app settings.

 Was this article helpful?